How Much Will It Cost?

 For cases that cover a specific event (e.g. you know that your spouse is meeting up with their lover on a certain date and time), we only charge a four hour retainer fee.
 If the case happens to go longer than the four hours, than we will ask for your permission to continue.
 If you agree to that, than we will bill you hourly for the duration of the surveillance.

 We offer discounted rates for extended surveillance cases, so please call us and ask us about our current specials.
-You can also find our rates under the ‘Fees’ tab on our homepage.
+You can also find our private investigator fees under the ‘Fees’ tab on our homepage.